brikis98/yevgeniy-brikman-homepage/_posts/2024-10-21-the-infinite-game.md

 1. _Awareness_.
 Recognize that you're playing an infinite game, and not a finite one, which means you should stop trying to "win" and instead, focus on how to stay in the game as long as possible.

 2. _Just cause_.
 Pick a cause that people believe in and are willing to sacrifice for.
-This is not a moonshot, BHAG, or other short-term goal, but an infinite goal‚Äîa mission that lasts forever.
+This is not a moonshot, BHAG, or other short-term goal, but an infinite goal—a mission that lasts forever.

 3. _Worthy rival_.
 Think of competitors not as someone to "defeat" (finite thinking), but as someone who challenges you, and gets you to perform your best.

 4. _Trust_.
-Focus on creating teams that trust each other (psychological safety) above all else‚Äîeven performance.
+Focus on creating teams that trust each other (psychological safety) above all else—even performance.
 If you can create trust within your teams, high performance will follow; the opposite is not necessarily true.

 5. _Existential flexibility_.
 Be willing to change everything about your company in pursuit of your just cause.
 If you're not willing, the market will force you to do it anyway.